Vyral/base-template/_posts/2018-06-06-dont-list-your-home-without-this.md

 {% include youtube.html %}

-By signing an MLS Waiver form, you give your Realtor the chance to market your home before it gets listed and give yourself a chance to properly prepare your home for the market.
+<p style="Text-align: center;"><em>By signing an MLS Waiver form, you give your Realtor the chance to market your home before it gets listed and give yourself a chance to properly prepare your home for the market.</em></p>

 If you are ready to put your home on the market, do not sign a listing contract with a Realtor without also signing an MLS Waiver form.
 Doing this will help your home sale tremendously, and there are a couple reasons why.